"It just goes to prove what I've always said: free will is overrated!"

 Their voices won't be heard at all

-—Collective Consciousness, theme of Senator Armstrong, Metal Gear Rising: Revengeance
+— Collective Consciousness, theme song of Senator Armstrong, Metal Gear Rising: Revengeance

 Connor Kenway: What is it that the Templars truly seek?